|ANTRIM, BRENDA: "Surprise!"|

 |This man here didn't look quite the same.
 Oh, still obviously the same guy.
 But Ellison looked tired, and there was a flicker of anxiety in his blue eyes that hadn't been there a few months ago.
 It wasn't so specific that Sandburg could attribute it simply to today's visit.
 More formless than that: a dazed look, with an edge of desperation that made Blair's skin pucker up with instinctive gooseflesh.|

-brilliant example of what can be done with the
+of what can be done with the AU genre.
+The

 |COOK, LANNING: "Epiphaneia."|